adyshake/adyshake.github.io/_posts/2018-04-15-minimalism.md

 ## libshaikh
 libshaikh is intended to be a little helper header library to quickstart projects in C. With support for features like dynamic strings and common data structures like linked lists and hash maps.
-A noble yet mighty cause, one that's been done time and time again.
+A trivial project yet one that's been done time and time again.
 Here are a few design goals I have in mind while going about this.